Shopify SEO

 So yes, Shopify can absolutely rank.
 Many high-performing ecommerce stores grow on Shopify for years without changing platforms.
 The caveat is simple: Shopify gives you a platform advantage, not a ranking guarantee.

 When people say Shopify is "bad for SEO," they are usually reacting to poor implementation, not a fatal platform flaw.
-The weak points are real, but they are manageable.
+The weak points are real, but every one of them has a practical workaround.

 01